 TX-004HR is a vaginal suppository estradiol drug candidate for the treatment of vulvar and vaginal atrophy, or VVA, in post-menopausal women with vaginal linings that do not receive enough estrogen.
 We believe that our drug candidate will be at least as effective as the traditional treatments for VVA because of an early onset of action with less systemic exposure inferring a greater probability of dose administration to the target tissue, and it will have an added advantage of being a simple, easier to use dosage form versus traditional VVA treatments.
 We initiated the REJOICE Trial, a multicenter, double-blind, placebo-controlled phase 3 clinical trial during the third quarter of 2014 to assess the safety and efficacy of TX-004HR for the treatment of moderate to severe dyspareunia, or painful intercourse, as a symptom of VVA due to menopause.
 We are conducting a single 12 week study, evaluating three different doses of estradiol: 4 mcg, 10 mcg and 25 mcg versus placebo.
-The FDA has to date noted that in order to approve a drug based on a single trial, the trial would need to show statistical significance at a 0.01 level.
-The study has been designed to include four primary endpoints: the reduction of vaginal pH levels, an increase in superficial cells, a decrease in parabasal cells and the improvement of dyspareunia.
+The FDA has noted that a single, large, well-controlled clinical trial to support safety and efficacy should be sufficient to submit an NDA for TX-004HR for the proposed indication and that to support the indication in a single trial, evidence of efficacy for a given dose would need to show statistical significance of at a 0.01 level.
+The study has been designed to include four primary endpoints: the reduction of vaginal pH levels to less than 5.0, an increase in superficial cells, a decrease in parabasal cells and the improvement of dyspareunia.
 If approved, the 4 mcg formulation would represent a lower effective dose than the currently available VVA therapies approved by the FDA.
 The trial is designed to enroll approximately 700 patients across approximately 100 sites.
-We currently anticipate that enrollment in the REJOICE Trial will be complete during the second quarter of 2015 and that results of the trial will be reported during the fourth quarter of 2015.
-Based on such timeline and successful reports of the trial, we would anticipate filing an NDA for TX-004HR as soon as the fourth quarter of 2015 and that such NDA could be approved by the FDA as early as the fourth quarter of 2016.
+The last patient was enrolled in the REJOICE Trial in June of 2015 and we currently anticipate that the topline results of the trial will be reported during the fourth quarter of 2015.
+Based on such timeline and successful reports of the trial, we would anticipate filing an NDA